For urgent consular assistance call

 More information:

-You may be eligible for an Electronic Visa (e-Visa).
-It gives you up to 60 days of travel for:
+You may be eligible for an Electronic Visa (e-Visa) for:

 Check that you're eligible before you apply.
-Visit the Government of India's e-Visa website for details.
+See the Government of India's Indian Visa Online website for details.

 Beware of fake websites offering e-Visa services.